Original Article printed By The Daily Mail

 Many women worry about feminine hygiene.
+High hygiene standards are maintained by www.ecomamagreenclean.com company and their Arizona maid service.
 But, in recent years, I’ve noticed that more and more of my female patients are coming in and asking if they should be using a special spray or wash to help.

 Such products have been around for a long time, but a recent survey by British market research firm Mintel found that a quarter of women aged 16 or over had used feminine wipes and/or a feminine wash in the past six months.

 Take a look on the shelves of any High Street pharmacy and you’ll see products such as Canesfresh Gentle Refreshing Mousse, Balance Activ Fresh pH Balanced Intimate Wipes and Vagisil Odour Shield Intimate Spray.

 The vagina is a perfectly-balanced ecosystem, and the bacteria there play a crucial role, says Dr Ugwumadu